A fuel pressure regulator, is an integral part of a vehicle’s fuel system.

 Speaking of poor engine performance; if you are idling the engine and it is not running smoothly; change your oil filter and check your pressure regulator to repair bad fuel pressure.

 Another sign that your engine is suffering the effects of a bad regulator; is if you have trouble starting the car.
-It will fail to turn over a few times before it actually starts.
+It will turn over a few times, before it actually starts.

 The Tail Pipe Emits Black Smoke

-Having black smoke coming out of your tailpipe is a sure sign there is something wrong with your regulator.
+Having black smoke coming out of your tailpipe; is a sure sign there is something wrong with your regulator.
+Replace it.

 The Dipstick Smells of Gasoline